 This Plan was originally effective on September 1, 1964.
-The amended and restated provisions of the Plan become effective on November 1, 2017.
+The Plan has been amended since it was originally effective and this SPD reflects the provisions of the Plan in effect as of September 19, 2022.

 Other Plan Information

 Plan Year.
 The Plan's records are maintained on a twelve-month period of time.
 This is known as the Plan Year.
 The Plan Year ends on June 30.